 We’re not sure why the service was discontinued, but it would really behoove the Guests at Epcot if Disney would incorporate some form of transportation around the World Showcase Lagoon.
 We realize it’s only 1.3 miles around the loop, but transportation could make the pavilions and their shops and restaurants more accessible to Guests.

 No double-decker buses, thank you.
-Instead, Disney should implement a system much like the Tomorrowland Transit Authority PeopleMover (originally the WEDWay PeopleMover).
+Instead, (.
 The track could meander throughout the World Showcase, and because it would have its own track, there wouldn’t be issues to overcome with traffic.

 Any one of these things would have been a better choice to have in place before implementing the changes unveiled at the D23 Expo this year.
 It’s not that the proposed changes are bad, but Disney has dropped the ball with Epcot in not planning at least a few of these items before moving forward with further changes.
 Let’s grant some of the longtime fans’ wishes for Epcot first.